8 Small Steps Toward Financial Protection

 Tap into any available resources to help grow your retirement nest egg.
 That includes enrolling in your company’s 401(k) plan or looking into other retirement savings options like an IRA.
 Definitely take advantage of any “matching funds” your company makes to your 401(k) contributions.
 Matching funds are like “free money.”
 What’s more, the contributions you make to your 401(k) reduce your taxable income.

-Make 2021 the year you become financially fit by following these steps.
+Make this the year you become financially fit by following these steps.
 Each one will create a better, more protected future for you and your loved ones.

 Marvin H. Feldman, CLU, ChFC, RFC, has more than 50 years of experience in the life insurance industry.
 He is currently president of the Feldman Financial Group in Palm Harbor, Florida, past MDRT president, and chief executive officer emeritus of Life Happens.